 Countries and regions

-- EU imports from Armenia chiefly consist of manufactured goods, crude materials, miscellaneous manufactured articles, and machinery and transport equipment.
+- EU imports from Armenia chiefly consist of manufactured goods, crude materials, miscellaneous manufactured articles, and beverages and tobacco.

-- EU exports to Armenia are dominated by machinery and transport equipment, miscellaneous manufactured articles, chemicals, and foodstuffs.
+- EU exports to Armenia are dominated by machinery and transport equipment, manufactured goods, miscellaneous manufactured articles and chemicals.

-- The total value of preferential Generalised Scheme of Preferences (GSP) imports from Armenia into the EU is steadily increasing, from € 61 million in 2009 to € 109 million in 2011.
+- The total value of preferential imports from Armenia into the EU under the EU.
+Generalised Scheme of Preferences (GSP) has increased, from € 61 million in 2009 to € 90 million in 2012.
 Armenia's GSP utilisation rate is high: around 90%.
-The main EU imports Armenia under GSP preferences are: base metals (80%), textiles (15%) and foodstuffs (2%).
+The main EU imports Armenia under GSP preferences are: base metals (78%), textiles (18%) and foodstuffs (2%).

 EU-Armenia "trade in goods" statistics

 Trade negotiations with Armenia

 - Armenia is included in the European Neighbourhood Policy

 - EU-Armenia bilateral trade relations are currently regulated by a Partnership and Cooperation Agreement in force since 1999.
 This agreement does not include tariff preferences, but prohibits quantitative restrictions in bilateral trade and envisages selective regulatory approximation of Armenia's legislation to the EU acquis.

 - The implementation of the new Association Agreement concluded with the EU in July 2013 and aiming at replacing the current Partnership and Cooperation Agreement is withheld on grounds of Armenia's incompatible commitments resulting from negotiations of its membership in the Customs Union of Russia, Belarus and Kazakhstan.